qcodespp/qcodespp/README.rst

 Updating
 --------
-Open git bash, navigate to the install folder (usually cd C:/git/qcodes-plusplus), and use
+Open git bash, navigate to the install folder (usually cd C:/git/qcodesplusplus), and use

 	git pull

-Sometimes, git complains that you cannot pull due to non-committed changes.
-This can happen even though you have not changed anything, since some files in qcodes automatically backup/change but in totally unimportant ways.
-You can

-	git fetch --all

-	git reset --hard origin/master

-This _should_ now be fixed.
-If you encounter this error, please let me know.

 Status
 ======